-The following day, as the old man came out to count his coins, he found it was gone and started wailing loudly.
-His neighbor heard the cries and came running, asking what had happened.
+The following day, as the man came out to count his coins, he found they were gone and started wailing loudly.
+His neighbor heard his cries and came running, asking what had happened.
 Upon learning what had occurred, the neighbor asked, “Why didn’t you just save the money inside your house where it would’ve been safe?”

 A mother dog and her pups lived on a farm.
-On the farm, there was a well.
+There was a well on their farm.
 The mother dog always told her pups never to go near or play around it.

-One day, one of the pups was overcome by curiosity and wondered why they weren’t allowed to go near the well.
-So, he decided he wanted to explore it.
+One day, one of the pups was overcome by curiosity, wondering why they weren’t allowed to go near the well.
+He decided he wanted to explore it.

 He went down to the well and climbed up the wall to peek inside.
-In the well, he saw his reflection in the water but thought it was another dog.
-The little pup got angry when his reflection was imitating him, so he decided to fight it.
+He saw his reflection in the well water but thought it was another dog.
+The little pup got angry when his reflection imitated him, so he decided to fight it.

 The little pup jumped into the well, only to find there was no dog.
 He began to bark and bark until the farmer came to rescue him.
-The pup had learned his lesson and never went back to the well again.
+The pup had learned his lesson and never returned to the well again.